simarpreetsingh-019/openCV-Learning/README.md

 # openCV-Learning
-This repository contains some programs that I learned while exploring the library : OpenCV using python
+This repository contains some programs that I learned while exploring the library : OpenCV using python.

 ## Articles Link

 # What is canny edge detection